Thursday, October 29, 2020

 What is your role as the fieldwork educator?

-• Your role as the fieldwork educator is to ensure that your student’s personal learning objectives are realistic and “doable” in your practice environment.
+• Your role is to ensure your student’s personal learning objectives are realistic and “doable” in your practice environment.

 • You may also provide feedback related to the quality of the objective.
 For example, is it SMART?